Design map-based visualizations

 Pop-up for 2020 values

 In 2020, there were only two cases in this ZIP Code polygon.
-This is fewer than the minimum value of five cases that your organization has specified for releasing data by ZIP Codes.
+This number is fewer than the minimum value of five cases that your organization has specified for releasing data by ZIP Codes.

 Results for 2019